dec4234/sandstone/README.md

 The library currently has a fully custom packet serializer and deserializer, as well as a client connection handler.

 Here is a current example of handling the server list status.

-This project will be a continuous work in progress, and may see periods of no activity.

 ```rust
 fn main() {